 - An eclipse

-Here’s an example from King’s Flower and Garden:
+Here’s an example from Merrell:

 2. Start Early

-For the US holiday season, GoDaddy recommends you start your holiday email marketing campaigns between November 1st and 15th.
+If you celebrate winter holidays like Hanukkah, Kwanzaa, Christmas, Las Posadas, or others, GoDaddy recommends you start your holiday email marketing campaigns between November 1st and 15th.
 That’s when most people open your holiday marketing emails; after that, open rates drop.

-If you have a long internal approval process, that means you need to create any holiday email marketing campaigns at least a couple months before, so everything’s ready to go by the target date.
+If you have a long internal approval process, that means you need to create any holiday email marketing campaigns at least a couple of months before, so everything’s ready to go by the target date.

 We always recommend starting to build your email list when you start your business, even before you launch it formally.
 And if you have an established business, you should be building your list all through the year.